 Basic Country Information

 Georgia is bordered by the Black Sea in the west, Russia to the north, Azerbaijan to the east and Armenia and Turkey to the south.
-Despite its small size (population of 3.7 million in 2016) Georgia has long been ethnically heterogeneous.
+Despite its small size (population of 3.7 million in 2018) Georgia has long been ethnically heterogeneous.
 About 57% of people in Georgia live in cities.
-Georgia is a lower-middle-income country, according to the World Bank classification (2017).
+Georgia is a upper-middle-income country, according to the World Bank classification (2019).

-GDP per capita reached $3853 in 2016.
-Share of population under 60 percent of the median consumption (Relative Poverty) amounted to 20.6%, while unemployment rate was 11.8% in 2016.
+GDP per capita reached $4346 in 2018.
+Share of population under absolute poverty line amounted to 20.1%, while unemployment rate was 12.7% in 2018.

-Despite the significant increase in healthcare expenditures in recent years, Georgia still occupies one of the last places among the countries of the European region by share of state health expenditure in total spending on healthcare (62% - 2015), in GDP (2.9% - 2015) and in the state budget (8.6 % - 2015).
+Despite the significant increase in healthcare expenditures in recent years, Georgia still occupies one of the last places among the countries of the European region by share of state health expenditure in total spending on healthcare (39% - 2017), in GDP (2.9% - 2017) and in the state budget (10% - 2017).